-In April 2004, the UN Security Council (UNSC) adopted Resolution 1540, which establishes legally binding obligations on all UN Member States to have and enforce appropriate and effective measures against the proliferation of nuclear, chemical, and biological weapons (WMD), their delivery systems, and related materials.
+In April 2004, the UN Security Council (UNSC) adopted Resolution 1540, which establishes legally binding obligations on all UN Member States to have and enforce appropriate and effective measures against the proliferation of nuclear, chemical, and biological weapons (WMD), their delivery systems,including by establishing controls.
 UNSCR 1540 closes gaps in nonproliferation treaties and conventions to help prevent terrorists and criminal organizations from obtaining the world’s most dangerous weapons.

 All UN Member States have three primary obligations under UNSC Resolution 1540 (2004), to:

-These obligations complement and strengthen the growing number of treaties, conventions and protocols that address WMD proliferation.
+These obligations complement and strengthen the growing number of treaties, conventions, and protocols that address WMD proliferation.
 Since April 2004, many governments have taken steps to adopt new or strengthen existing measures in line with their obligations under UNSCR 1540, as documented in reports submitted to the Security Council in 2006, 2008, and 2011.
-Nonetheless, many States still have gaps in their implementation of the resolution and, as important, fulfilling these obligations effectively means that governments must continually adjust their efforts to changes in the nonproliferation threats, risks, and vulnerabilities they face.
+Nonetheless, many states still have gaps in their implementation of the resolution and, as important, fulfilling these obligations effectively means that governments must continually adjust their efforts to changes in the nonproliferation threats, risks, and vulnerabilities they face.
+National Implementation Reports

 UNSCR 1540 presents the United States and others with an opportunity and an obligation to provide capacity-building assistance to states seeking to implement the resolution.
 The Security Council specifically calls upon countries in a position to offer assistance to do so in paragraph 7 of UNSCR 1540.
 For many governments, receiving such assistance offers dual benefits, both preventing proliferation and fulfilling fundamental development goals in fields as diverse as border control, environmental protection, public health, and supply chain security.
 Each country’s implementation of UNSCR 1540 will help protect all countries from proliferators, including terrorists and black-market networks, ensuring that they do not have access to the world’s most dangerous weapons.

 Consequently, the United States has two primary and ongoing responsibilities in implementing UNSCR 1540.
-First, the U.S. government must coordinate its own activities to ensure that its laws and regulations meet the requirements of the resolution, helping to keep sensitive materials out of the hands of terrorists and other criminals while preserving legitimate commercial and peaceful uses of related materials.
-Second, the United States helps other States implement their obligations through bilateral assistance partnerships and through U.S. support to international bodies, such as the International Atomic Energy Agency (IAEA) and the Organization for the Prohibition of Chemical Weapons (OPCW).
+First, the U.S. Government must coordinate its own activities to ensure that its laws and regulations meet the requirements of the resolution, helping to keep sensitive materials out of the hands of terrorists and other criminals while preserving legitimate commercial and peaceful uses of related materials.
+Second, the United States helps other states implement their obligations through bilateral assistance partnerships and through U.S. support to international bodies, such as the International Atomic Energy Agency and the Organization for the Prohibition of Chemical Weapons.

 As UN Secretary General Ban Ki-Moon noted in a December 2012 statement on UNSCR 1540, “The 1540 Committee has a key role to play in ensuring that the world is a safe place and in allowing people in every country to pursue their lives free of fear of catastrophic attack by non-State actors.”
 For additional information about the Committee and its work, please see its web page.